CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 <a href="https://learn.microsoft.com/en-us/microsoft-365/admin/setup/add-domain?view=o365-worldwide">Add a domain to Microsoft 365</a>

-Now is a good time to lower the TTL value for all mail related DNS records such as MX and SPF.

 ### Create Users in O365

 <a href="https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/add-users?view=o365-worldwide">Add users and assign licenses at the same time</a>